TimWSpence/ruactor/README.md

 ## Code of Conduct

 Everyone interacting in the Ruactor project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/ruactor/blob/master/CODE_OF_CONDUCT.md).

+## Alternatives

+Conceptually similar to [Celluloid](https://github.com/celluloid/celluloid).
+Obviously Celluloid is a much larger project with much more development effort put into it.
+It's main drawback is it's thread-per-actor model, which doesn't perform well on MRI with it's green threads and GIL.
+For that reason, I prefer Ruactor's model of adding asynchronous calls to a queue which is dispatched by a small threadpool instead.